ewanld/2dl/README.md

 * Each type annotation has:
   * A name
-  * Parameters: a list of strings or numbers (optional)
+  * Parameters: a comma-separated list of strings, numbers or booleans, enclosed by parentheses. (optional; if missing, it is equivalent to the 'true' boolean value).

 ## Complete example
 ```